le0booba/Area_Links/README.md

 ### Performance Optimizations

 1. **Link Position Caching**: All link bounding rectangles are pre-calculated once during `mousedown` and cached in memory.
 This eliminates expensive DOM queries during mouse movement, preventing layout thrashing and enabling smooth interaction even on pages with thousands of links.
-This is the most critical optimization for responsiveness.
+Cache includes precise coordinates (`left`, `right`, `top`, `bottom`) for rapid intersection testing.

 2. **RequestAnimationFrame with Batched Updates**: Mouse movement events are batched and processed using `requestAnimationFrame`, ensuring updates happen at optimal 60fps.
 Multiple rapid mouse movements are consolidated into single render updates, dramatically reducing CPU usage during selection.
+The `scheduleUpdate()` function prevents redundant calculations when updates are already queued.

 3. **In-Memory Settings Cache** (~15% faster access): Implements an in-memory cache layer that combines sync and local storage settings, reducing storage API calls from 100+ per session to just 1-2.
-Settings are loaded once on initialization and served from memory, providing instant access throughout the session with intelligent change tracking for automatic updates.
+Settings are loaded once on initialization via `settingsManager.initialize()` and served from memory, providing instant access throughout the session with intelligent change tracking for automatic updates via `storage.onChanged` listener.

-4. **Set-based History Lookup** (O(1) vs O(n)): Link history is converted to a Set data structure for constant-time lookup operations.
-When processing 100 links against a history of 50 URLs, this reduces operations from 5,000 (array scanning) to just 100 (Set lookups), dramatically improving selection performance.
+4. **Set-based History Lookup** (O(1) vs O(n)): Link history is converted to a Set data structure (`historySet`, `copyHistorySet`) for constant-time lookup operations.
+When processing 100 links against a history of 50 URLs, this reduces operations from 5,000 (array scanning) to just 100 (Set lookups), dramatically improving selection performance when duplicate detection is enabled.

-5. **CSS Class Toggling**: Link highlighting uses efficient classList manipulation instead of inline style changes.
+5. **CSS Class Toggling with Status Tracking**: Link highlighting uses efficient `classList` manipulation with status tracking (`item.status`) that prevents redundant DOM operations—classes are only added or removed when status actually changes.
 This minimizes layout recalculation and reflow operations, ensuring smooth visual feedback even when highlighting hundreds of links simultaneously.

 ### Browser Compatibility
 - Built with **Manifest V3** for modern Chrome extensions